-The most widely-used method for the tracking of multiple BM flight phases is the interacting multiple model (IMM) method as used in [14]-[17].
-Multiple state models corresponding to different flight phases have been applied in the development of IMM algorithms where the state estimation is given by three steps: interaction, filtering and combination [18].
-However, the current multiple model approaches still can not fully represent the real behaviour of a typical ballistic missile.
+The most widely-used method for the tracking of multiple BM flight phases is the interacting multiple model (IMM) method as used in [11]-[14].
+Multiple state models corresponding to different flight phases have been applied in the IMM algorithm where the state estimation is given by three steps: interaction, filtering and combination [15].
+However, even for the IMM-based approach, there are existing challenges.
 For example, the IMM-based method uses a modelling system with constant transition probabilities between different models.
 This is not a realistic approach for BM tracking as the transitions between different phases are related with the states, that is, state-dependent.
 For instance, the higher the BM is, the more likely the BM flight phase transits from boost to coast.

 In this paper, a new multiple model-based filtering approach is developed for BM tracking.
-Firstly, a new state modelling framework with multiple models and state-dependent transition probabilities is adopted for the BM movement modelling.
+Firstly, the state modelling framework with multiple models and state-dependent transition probabilities is adopted for the BM movement modelling.
 The BM movement characteristics in different flight phases are reflected in multiple models.
 Compared with the traditional multiple model-based BM tracking with constant transition probabilities, the state-dependent transition probabilities between different models are used in this work.
 Based on this modelling system, state-dependent interacting multiple model Gaussian particle filtering (SD-IMMGPF) approach is developed to implement the exact Bayesian inference framework.
-Different from the generic particle filtering-based state-dependent multiple model particle filtering (SD-IMMPF) ([19] and [20]), the proposed approach uses a modified version of the GPF [21] as mode-matched filtering.
-Compared with the SD-IMMPF, the proposed SD-IMMGPF approach can exploit both state model and measurement information for generating particles which can better approximate the posteriori state distribution for improving tracking results.
+Different from the generic particle filtering-based state-dependent multiple model particle filtering (SD-IMMPF) (16] and [17]), the proposed approach uses a modified version of the GPF [18] as mode-matched filtering.